Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Methodology

 \subsection{Anomaly Causal Discovery}

-Graph-based anomaly CD generates an equivalent DAG representing the causal interaction among the monitored variables.
-Computing a DAG for the temporal CD of anomalies in large systems with multiple variables and large data is challenging.
-We incorporate several methods to address the data size challenges of CD on the binary anomaly data $\Lambda$.
-The methods include 1) data size compression using sparse handling algorithms, 2) sparsity-driven prior time-delay link assumption compression, 3) one-side edge independence testing for anomaly triggering from flag $0$ to $1$ transitions, and 4) post-processing link adjustment to avoid cyclic edges on different time-lags.
-The proposed methods assist in alleviating the computational burden and improving the accuracy of the anomaly CD.
+Graphical anomaly CD generates a DAG representing the causal interaction among the monitored variables.
+Computing a DAG for the temporal anomaly data in large systems pose computational and accuracy challenges due to large data size, high multidimensional and binary data sparsity leading to multicollinearity.
+We incorporate several methods to address these challenges using 1) data compression using multivariate sparse handling algorithm, 2) sparsity-driven prior link assumption compression, 3) anomaly flag-aware CI test, and 4) post-processing link adjustment.

-Our proposed anomaly CD framework includes three main modules: data preprocessing, causal graph structure generation, and building the BN inference model.
-The approach infers the temporal causal graph among monitoring variables or sensors using time-lagged and contemporaneous CD algorithms (see Figure~\ref{fig:rca__temporal_causal_discovery}).
-We employ PCMCI for its accuracy in temporal CD in large data sets~\cite{runge2020discovering,niu2024comprehensive} and propose additional augmentation algorithms to enhance its effectiveness with particular challenges of binary anomaly data.
-The PCMCI may result in cyclic links even if the expected causal graph is acyclic due to errors in estimation when dealing with a long sequence of overlapping binary anomaly regions among sensors~\cite{assaad2023root,castri2023enhancing}.
-Through sparse data and graph edge compression, CI testing sensitive to binary flag transitions, and link pruning, we reduce the computational cost and enhance the accuracy of causal graph building at the data pre- and post-processing stages.
+The approach infers the temporal causal graph structure among monitoring variables or sensors using time-lagged and contemporaneous CD algorithms.
+We employ PCMCI algorithm for its accuracy in temporal GCM on large data sets~\cite{runge2020discovering,niu2024comprehensive} and propose augmentation algorithms to enhance its effectiveness for the particular challenges of large binary anomaly data.
+The PCMCI can result in spurious links due to errors in estimation when dealing with a long sequence of uniform binary anomaly regions among sensors due to multicollinearity~\cite{assaad2023root,castri2023enhancing, tarraga2024causal}.
+The multicollinearity makes it difficult to assess the relative importance of highly correlated variables because of overlapping information, compromising the ability to infer a true GCM.
+Through sparse data and initial link assumption compression, CI testing sensitive to binary flag transitions ($0 \rightarrow 1$), and spurious edge pruning, we alleviate the computational cost and enhance the accuracy of causal graph building.